stackotter/delta-client/Readme.md

 To start a test server, download a 1.16.1 server jar from [here](https://mcversions.net/download/1.16.1).
 Then in Terminal type `java -jar ` and then drag the download .jar file onto the terminal window and then hit enter.
 Wait for the server to start up.
 Now add a new server with the address `127.0.0.1` in Delta Client and you should be able to connect to it.
 Keep in mind the server may use a significant amount of resources and slow down Delta Client.

-To run Delta Client from terminal you can run `/path/to/DeltaClient.app/Contents/MacOS/DeltaClient` in terminal.
+To run Delta Client from terminal you can run this command: `/path/to/DeltaClient.app/Contents/MacOS/DeltaClient`.
 This allows you to see the logs as the app is running.

 ## Troubleshooting